Comparing homological invariants for mapping classes of surfaces: Background on bordered theory vs Fukaya categories

-As shown in \cite[Theorem 1]{Aur2}, if $\alpha_1,\dots,\alpha_k \subset \Sigma$ are non-intersecting arcs, and their compliment is a set of discs each having one point from $Z$, then they generate $\mathcal{F}_Z(\Sigma)$ (this means that in the certain enlarged category every object is quasi-isomorphic to the iterated mapping cones between generating objects, see \cite[Section 3]{Aur3} for the details).
-This follows from the fact that Lefschetz thimbles generate Fukaya-Seidel category associated to a Lefschetz fibration, see book \cite{Sei5}.
-Fukaya-Seidel category is closely related to partially wrapped Fukaya category, see the next Section \ref{sec:LF}.
+are given by counting holomorphic discs with $d+1$ marked points on the boundary (as usual in the Fukaya categories).
+In this step consistent perturbations and complex structures are needed to be picked, see~\cite{Aur1} for the details. \item The final step is to prove that $A_\infty$ operations satisfy $A_\infty$ relations, and that the quasi-equivalence class of $\F_Z(\Sigma)$ does not depend on all the choices made in the definition (perturbations and complex structures).
+Again, for this we refer the reader to the original article~\cite{Aur1}. \end{enumerate}

-Notice that picking a set of generating arcs on the surface is equivalent to picking a parameterization of a surface.
+As shown in~\cite[Theorem~1]{Aur2}, if $\alpha_1,\dots,\alpha_k \in Ob(\F_Z(\Sigma))$ are non-intersecting arcs, and their complement is a set of discs each containing one point from $Z$, then they $generate$ $\F_Z(\Sigma)$.
+This means that every object $L\in Ob(\F_Z(\Sigma))$, considered as an object in certain enlarged category of twisted complexes $L\in Ob(Tw \F_Z(\Sigma))$, is quasi-isomorphic to a direct summand of iterated mapping cones between the generating objects $\alpha_1,\dots,\alpha_k$, see~\cite[Section~3]{Aur3} for the details.
+The deep theorem behind this fact is that Lefschetz thimbles generate the Fukaya-Seidel category associated to a Lefschetz fibration~\cite[Theorem~18.24]{Sei5}.
+The Fukaya-Seidel category is closely related to the partially wrapped Fukaya category, see the next Section~\ref{sec:LF}.